 14. Do you do touch-up work when you edit (air-brushing)?

 Yes.
 Within my price for editing is included basic touch-up...removing of background objects, smoothing of facial features that our high definition cameras bring out, etc. I do everything by hand, and I edit and retouch in a very, very natural way.
 After 300 weddings, I've found that real people are much more beautiful than plastic models.

 Yes I am.
 I carry a $1,000,000 liability insurance policy that almost every venue these days requires.
 Even if you do not end up going with me as your photographer, please ask your prospective photographers if they carry this and don't let them talk you out of it.
 It is a large fee that the venue hits you with if they end up not having insurance.

 16. What methods of payment do you accept?

-Check is the preferred method, and card through online PayPal invoice is welcomely accepted with a 3% fee.
+Check and card through online PayPal invoice is welcomely accepted.
 Cash is accepted as a third option.

 15. Where and how do we meet for the free consultation?